Prashanth292003/PHONEPE-PULSE-DATA-VISUALIZATION-AND-EXPLORATION-PROJECT/README.md

 # Phonepe-Pulse-Data-Visualization-and-Exploration
+PhonePe, founded in 2015, is contributing to India's digital payments revolution with PhonePe Pulse, offering granular data and insights to support widespread digitization from towns to villages.
+The initiative is part of the API-driven transformation backed by the central bank and the government.

-Languages Used Python, Streamlit, Mysql,  Plotly for Data visualization The aim of this project is to develop a solution that extracts, transforms, and visualizes data from the Phonepe Pulse GitHub repository.
+Languages Used Python, Streamlit, Mysql.
+Plotly  and matplotlib for Data visualization

+The aim of this project is to develop a solution that extracts, transforms, and visualizes data from the Phonepe Pulse GitHub repository.
 The process involves:

 Data Extraction: Scripting to clone the repository and collect data.